Adam Air Flight 574: Adam Air

 Adam Air's safety record, like many of other Indonesian airlines at the time, has been heavily criticized.
-Adam Air has reportedly heavily-pressured pilots to fly planes they knew were unsafe.
-Pilots have reported repeated and deliberate breaches of international safety regulations, and aircraft being flown in non-airworthy states (including one aircraft flying with a damaged door handle and another with a damaged window) for months.
+Adam Air has reportedly heavily pressured pilots to fly planes they knew were unsafe.
+Pilots have reported repeated and deliberate breaches of international safety regulations, and aircraft being flown in nonairworthy states (including one aircraft flying with a damaged door handle and another with a damaged window) for months.
 Other incidents include pilots being ordered to fly aircraft even after exceeding the take-off limit of five times per pilot per day, using spare parts from other planes to keep planes in the air, and ignoring requests not to take off due to unsafe aircraft.
-According to the Associated Press, one ex-Adam Air pilot stated that "every time you flew, you had to fight with the ground staff and the management about all the regulations you had to violate."
+According to the Associated Press, one ex-Adam Air pilot stated, "every time you flew, you had to fight with the ground staff and the management about all the regulations you had to violate."
 Pilots also claimed that if they confronted their seniors, they were grounded or docked pay.

-Founder Adam Adhitya Suherman had personally denied the accusations, stating that maintenance had made up "40 percent of our total operational costs".
+Founder Adam Adhitya Suherman had personally denied the accusations, stating that maintenance had made up "40% of our total operational costs".

 Specific aircraft

 Investigators discovered that the aircraft was the subject of a large number of maintenance discrepancies filed by pilots (called "write-ups" in the aviation industry).
 The highest number of complaints concerned the captain's side vertical speed indicator, which informs the air crew of the rate — in feet per minute at which the aircraft is ascending or descending.
 In all, 48 complaints were made regarding the instrument in the three months before the crash.
-The aircraft's inertial navigation system, which informs pilots of their position, orientation, and velocity, was complained about a total of thirty times.
+The aircraft's IRS, which informs pilots of their position, orientation, and velocity, was complained about a total of 30 times.
 The International Herald Tribune reported that this may be of particular significance.
-The third most-complained about instrument was a fuel differential light, which received fifteen write-ups.
+The third-most-complained about instrument was a fuel differential light, which received 15 write-ups.
 Numerous complaints were also received about inoperative cockpit instrument lights, as well as multiple other malfunctions.
-Several complaints were made that the flaps, which modify drag and lift during take-off and landing, were jamming at twenty-five degrees upon landing, and there were two complaints that the weather radar was faulty.
+Several complaints were made that the flaps, which modify drag and lift during take-off and landing, were jamming at 25° upon landing, and two complaints were made that the weather radar was faulty.